oruga-ui/oruga/packages/docs-next/documentation/themes.md

     .mount('#app')
 ```

-See the [theme repository](https://github.com/oruga-ui/theme-bootstrap) for a detailed documentation.
+See the [theme repository](https://github.com/oruga-ui/theme-bootstrap) and the [Bootstrap documentation](https://getbootstrap.com/docs/) for a detailed documentation.

 ## Global Theme Variables